dy/piezo/docs/r&d.md

     - not clear how to do it, since we may track variables ? generate syntax tree instead of strings
       ~+ can produce strings with `$<return>` fields that are replaced after fn body with conciliated type conversion
+    - not sure if we can upgrade multiple elements in stack: we can easily upgrade the last one, but multiple?
+      ~ we can eg. allow ints only for single-item output ~+ ok, we create as many temp variables per function as many items in stack are there and form proper output, that's extra write/read operation for inconsistent return
+    ? length we can also upgrade, considering some dynamic loops can have varied output size

   3. Force float for fn output
     + fn args are float-only anyways